kubernetes/cloud-provider-openstack/docs/openstack-cloud-controller-manager/expose-applications-using-loadbalancer-type-service.md

   Defines whether to create health monitor for the load balancer pool, if not specified, use `create-monitor` config.
 The health monitor can be created or deleted dynamically.
 A health monitor is required for services with `externalTrafficPolicy: Local`.

-  Not supported when `lb-provider=ovn` is configured in openstack-cloud-controller-manager.

 - `loadbalancer.openstack.org/health-monitor-delay`

   Defines the health monitor delay in seconds for the loadbalancer pools.